Chouriki Sentai Ohranger: Buldont

 Prince Buldont (皇子ブルドント, Ōji Burudonto) is basically a robot child and son of Bacchushund and Hysteria.
 Mischievous and spoiled, he thought of humans as simple toys.
 He once attempted to direct his own movie, "Century of the Machine Empire", by using humans with no notion that they die from realism.
 He can fire lasers from his eyes.
 After his father's death, Buldont challenges Bomber the Great to a duel for the throne of Baranoia and loses with his body taken away by the exiled Hysteria.
 However, finding his father's head and receiving his remaining energy, Buldont reconfigured into the adult form of Kaiser Buldont (カイザーブルドント, Kaizā Burudonto).
 After returning to Baranoia and destroying Bomber the Great, Buldont regains the leadership of Baranoia.
 He and Multiwa make themselves grow without Acha and Kocha's help but are eventually destroyed in the series finale at the hands of King Pyramidder Battle Formation.

-Buldont is voiced by Tomokazu Seki (関 智一, Seki Tomokazu).

 Multiwa

 Princess Multiwa (マルチーワ姫, Maruchīwa-hime) is Hysteria's niece and Buldont's cousin, skilled with a bow that can become a sword.
 While Bacchushund revives Buldont, Hysteria decides to do the same and sends all her 600 million years worth of energy to Multiwa who was sleeping on another planet waiting for the day to become the Machine Empress.
 Receiving the energy from her Aunt and a message of help she came to Earth interrupting the battle between Bomber and the Ohrangers.
 She aids Buldont in disfiguring Bomber and reprograming him into their slave before sending him to his death.
 The two marry after Buldont becomes the new ruler of Baranoia.
 She and Buldont make themselves grow without Acha and Kocha's help.
 She eventually dies by her husband's side at the hands of King Pyramidder Battle Formation's Super Legend Beam, but not before she bears him a son.

-Multiwa is voiced by Miho Yamada (山田 美穂, Yamada Miho).